 In the past, we were accustomed to reading about theories.

 Theories with “some numbers” but not the final numbers we were interested in: how much can be made using this approach?
 Or does it really work and to what extent?

-So from the last part of this presentation we can get immediately an answer about the question: does it work?; and also how does it work?
+So from the last part of this presentation, we can get immediately an answer to the question: does it work?; and also how does it work?

-In terms of numbers, numbers that is money, but actually we measure in money every results.
+In terms of numbers, numbers that is money, but actually we measure in money every result.

 If they are negative we don’t care, but if positive, are they positive the right way?
 Could I use that?
 Would I feel comfortable in using this or maybe the type of distribution of results is not something I could cope with?

 All things like that.